peng-ju/Power-of-Choice/README.md

 ## TODO
 - [ ] difference in loss values for image classification experiments (but accuracy values matches approximately)
-- [ ] another major difference is that in our case the rand and pow-d converge to same values towards the end but the paper shows the gap remains for image classification
 - [ ] remove default values in argparse, to be doubly sure that only the provided values are used
 - [ ] confirm correctness of pipeline with another fedml code/paper
 - [ ] distirbuted training setup using pytorch